Professor of Discourse Analysis

 A three volume collection of 60 articles on Discourse and Psychology was published in the summer of 2007.
 A draft of the introduction to volume 1 is available here.

-He has published 10 books as well as many journal articles and book chapters and is on the editorial board of 15 journals.
-His work has been cited more than eighteen thousand times.
-For more detail on the impact of his work follow this link:
+He has published 10 books as well as many journal articles and book chapters and has been on the editorial board of more than 15 journals and book series.
+His work has been cited more than twenty three thousand times.
+For more detail on the academic impact of his work follow this link:

 He is advisory editor to the journal Theory & Psychology.